British Bugs

 Family: Cicadellidae

-Although a complex and sometimes confusing genus, this species is relatively easily recognised.
-However, care should be taken to separate it from A. trifasciatus.
+Although this species is fairly distinctive, care should be taken to separate it from P. trifasciatus.

-The markings of the two species can be very similar, as shown here, but A. bifasciatus has a thin pale posterior edge to the vertex.
+The markings of the two species can be very similar, but P. bifasciatus has a thin pale posterior edge to the vertex.
 The anterior pale band of the forewings is usually complete, except in specimens from marshy habitats.

-Found across the UK in upland areas, often on dry hillsides.
+Found across the UK in upland areas, often on dry hillsides but also boggy areas; host plant may be grasses in the Poaceae.

 Adult: June to September